Haywhyoh/Homie/backend/Technology_Stack.md

-# Homie Technology Stack
+# HoodMe Technology Stack

 ## Overview
-This document outlines the complete technology stack for Homie, optimized for the Nigerian market and scalable architecture.
+This document outlines the complete technology stack for HoodMe, optimized for the Nigerian market and scalable architecture.

 ## Backend Framework & Runtime